Using esxtop to identify storage performance issues for ESXi

 Resolution

-The interactive esxtop utility can be used to provide I/O metrics over various devices attached to a VMware ESXi host.
+The interactive esxtop utility can be used to provide I/O metrics for various devices attached to the ESXi host.

 Configuring monitoring using esxtop